 I hear time and time again that you have to have debt in order to have a good credit score.
 That type of financial advice is pure nonsense.

 The type of debt no one should have is credit card debt.
 Ever.
-There should never be any instance where you owe more on your credit card in any given month than money you have in the bank to pay it in full.
+There should never be any instance where you owe more on your credit card in any given month than the amount of money you have in the bank to pay it in full.

 Continuing to accrue debt that you can not pay in full each month makes no sense at all.